Josh Scobee: Pittsburgh Steelers

-On August 31, 2015, Scobee was traded to the Pittsburgh Steelers for a sixth-round pick in the 2016 NFL Draft.
-He was Pittsburgh's third kicker of the preseason after Shaun Suisham and Garrett Hartley suffered season-ending injuries.
+On August 31, 2015, Scobee was traded to the Pittsburgh Steelers for a sixth-round pick in the 2016 NFL draft.
+He was Pittsburgh's third kicker of the preseason after Shaun Suisham and Garrett Hartley suffered season-ending (and in Suisham's case, career-ending) injuries.
 He made his debut in the Steelers' Week 1 game against the New England Patriots, missing his first two field goal attempts (44 and 46 yards), before scoring an extra point and two field goals (including a 44-yard attempt) in the Steelers' 28–21 loss.

 In the Steelers' Week 4 game against their AFC North rival Baltimore Ravens, the Steelers led 20–17 late in the fourth quarter.
 Scobee missed two field goals—a 49-yarder and later a 41-yarder—in the closing minutes.
 The Ravens then kicked a field goal to tie the game at 20, sending the game to overtime.
 Ravens kicker Justin Tucker made a 52-yard field goal on the Ravens' next drive to hand the Steelers a 23–20 overtime loss.
-Two days later, the Steelers released Scobee, signing Chris Boswell as his replacement.
+Two days later, the Steelers released Scobee, replacing him with Chris Boswell, who would ultimately serve as a more long-term replacement.